 Emma Knight Jewellery

-After graduating, Emma began searching for a way to create sculpture that can connect people, that is accessible to many audiences and that can easily travel.
-Emma’s quest led her to start creating Jewellery in 2016 while living on the island of Menorca, Spain; an Island that has a strong connection to craft.
+After graduating from art college, Emma began searching for a way to create sculpture that can connect people, that is accessible to many audiences and that can easily travel.
+Emma’s quest led her to start creating Jewellery in 2016 while living on the island of Menorca, Spain; an Island that has a strong connection to craft and Jewellery making.